cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/03-disk-image.md

 are due to requested machine type no being available in the requested zone.
 Nothing to do with you quota.

 Try in a different region or with a different machine type.
-You can give them as parameters  e.g. `--zone=europe-west4-a --machine-type=e2-standard-4`
+You can give them as parameters  e.g. `--zone=europe-west4-a --machine-type=e2-standard-4`.
+Independent of the zone specified in parameters, the disk image will have `eu` as the location, so any zone in `europe` is OK (if you plan to create your cluster in a zone in `europe`).

 Note that the bucket for logs has to be in the same region so you might need to create another one.
 Remove the old one with `gcloud storage rm -r gs://<BUCKET_FOR_LOGS>`.